pomerium/documentation/content/docs/deploy/cloud/billing.md

 At some point, you may require higher quotas to accommodate your use case.

-If you’re using a professional account and you need to increase the quota for a given entity, [contact us](/docs/community).
+If you're using a professional account and you need to increase the quota for a given entity, [contact us](/docs/community).
 We will increase quotas on an as-needed basis.

-If you’re using a personal account, you must upgrade to increase quotas.
+If you're using a personal account, you must upgrade to increase quotas.

 ## How billing works